Joe Taibi

-Joseph Paul Taibi (born February 22, 1963) is a former American football defensive end who played one season in the National Football League (NFL) for the New York Giants.
-He played college football for Southern Colorado (now CSU Pueblo), Northern Colorado, and Idaho.
+Joseph Paul Taibi (born February 22, 1963) is an American former professional football player who was a defensive end for one season in the National Football League (NFL) for the New York Giants.
+He played college football for the CSU Pueblo ThunderWolves (now CSU Pueblo), Northern Colorado Bears, and Idaho Vandals.

 Early life and education

 Joe Taibi was born on February 22, 1963, in Pueblo, Colorado.
 He attended Pueblo East High School, before accepting a scholarship offer from Southern Colorado (now CSU Pueblo).
 He quit his first football season at Southern Colorado after three games, transferring to Northern Colorado.
 Before the start of his first Northern Colorado game, he ruptured his appendix and it required three surgeries.
 After the season, he transferred back to Southern Colorado, but the football program was discontinued before he could play in a game.
 He then joined University of Idaho, appearing in the starting lineup during the 1985 season.
 Taibi returned to Idaho for the 1986 season.